sahilparmar4/Decision-Tree/README.md

 # Decision-Tree
-Model predicts the species of Iris plant using Decision Tree Algorithm
+Model predicts the species of Iris plant using Decision Tree Algorithm in first file